jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_handlers-and-middleware.rst

     }

     // You can get the last Aws\CommandInterface that was executed.
 This method
-    // will throw if no commands have been executed.
+    // will throw an exception if no commands have been executed.
     $command = $history->getLastCommand();

     // You can get the last request that was serialized.
-This method will throw
+This method will throw an exception
     // if no requests have been serialized.
     $request = $history->getLastRequest();

     // You can get the last return value (an Aws\ResultInterface or Exception).
-    // The method will throw if no value has been returned for the last
+    // The method will throw an exception if no value has been returned for the last
     // executed operation (e.g., an async request has not completed).
     $result = $history->getLastReturn();